nenadpejic/gig-fe-assignment/README.md

 - @types/styled-components - Typescript support for styled-components
 - country-list - Used as options for country select
 - @types/country-list - Typescript support for country-list
+- localforage - Used to persist state
+- nanoid - Used for id generation

 ## Installation